tylerpnn/pandora_player/README.md

 Pandora client written in Java.
-Fully cross platform in GUI mode, with a CLI mode (-nogui) for Linux systems.
+Fully portable in GUI mode, with a CLI mode (-nogui) for Linux systems.